 Does your money go towards the things you value most in life?
 Is your money really bringing you happiness?
-I’m Jeff Stoffer CFA, CFP® – and my passion is to help people make the best possible decisions with their money.
+I’m Jeff Stoffer, a financial planner and investment advisor based in Marin County, California.
+My passion is to help people make the best possible decisions with their money.
 Download my Money and Happiness Quiz now (it’s free) and find out if your money and values align:

 With a career, family obligations and a personal life, you have many demands on your time.
 Planning for your own financial security may end up on the back burner.
 Stoffer Wealth Advisors can help you create the right “financial recipe” for your future.

 What is financial planning?
 People don’t always know why or when they need it.
 Sure, retirement is most often the impetus to call a financial planner.
 Learning how to save and invest for the future are good reasons to seek help too.
 But what if you were thinking about changing careers, living in Europe for a year, or selling one house to buy another?
 All of these decisions could benefit from financial analysis.

 Ever stop to ask yourself why you own some of the investments you do?
 Do you monitor them periodically?
 What is your investment mix, i.e. the percentage of each major category of investment (cash, bonds, stocks, real estate, etc.) in your portfolio?
 Why does your investment mix matter?
 Can you just set it and forget it?
 To get to those answers we often need to start with a basic question; “What is my money for?”